Steven P. Dandaneau, Associate Provost and Director

 The Chancellor's Honors Program anchors the University of Tennessee's uniquely decentralized system of honors programs and opportunities.
 Chancellor's Honors students are encouraged to participate in one or more of the University of Tennessee's many specialized college or departmental honors programs.

 The Chancellor’s Honors Program is available to entering first-year students, current first- and second-year students, and qualified transfer students.
 High school seniors with superior academic credentials are encouraged to apply.
-While there is no required minimum high school GPA or minimum ACT/SAT score, recent entering classes have had an average high school GPA of 4.0 and an average composite ACT of 31.
+While there is no required minimum high school GPA or minimum ACT/SAT score, recent entering classes have had an average high school core GPA of above 4.0 and an average composite ACT of 32.

 To supplement the requirements in their respective colleges, Chancellor’s Honors students complete: